| | | |

 CONCLUSION – AMAZIGH LIFESTYLE AS A MODEL OF RESILIENCE

-The Amazigh lifestyle in High Atlas is far more than a geographical formation — it is a self-sustaining cultural universe.
+The Amazigh lifestyle in Morocco is far more than a geographical formation — it is a self-sustaining cultural universe.
 Through music, food, agriculture, hospitality, and oral heritage, Amazigh communities demonstrate a sophisticated understanding of ecology, social organization, and spiritual life.

 Even as modern transformations such as the Barrages of Morocco reshape water landscapes and provide new development opportunities, mountain communities continue to anchor their identity in ancestral knowledge passed down over millennia.